tonofshell/r-crash-course/presentation.md

 - Vectors have two properties
   - A length
   - A type
-- While vectors can have any length, there are six basic types called Atomic Vectors
+- While vectors can have any length, there are only six basic types called Atomic Vectors
   - Numeric (e.g. `1` or `5.37`)
     - There are two types of numeric vectors
       - Integer (e.g. `1`)